 One friend who was staying at The D did note the noise issues being right next to the Fremont Street Experience.
 My understanding is room placement has a heavy impact on how big an issue this will be.
 Fremont Street concert many times end after midnight when they’re going on (which during more normal times is often), so keep that in mind if that will be an issue for you.

-The D is linked to sister property Golden Gate in sharing a card called The One Card.
+The D is linked to sister property Golden Gate, as well as newly opened property Circa, in sharing a card called The One Card.
 While each property tracks separately and gets their own offers to some degree, you can earn points, and comps, that can many times be used at either property.

-For instance, your comp dollars and food and beverage credits can be used at either property, as well as at a selection of other options nearby that they’re partnered with.
+For instance, your comp dollars and food and beverage credits can be used across the properties, as well as at a selection of other options nearby that they’re partnered with.
 Meanwhile, your free play, match play and room offers are issued individually.

 I’ve seen generally quite generous offers from Club One from the play I’ve given to The D over the years; it’s a good way to emphasize coming back and they seem to get it right.